 When it comes to their patients, Newton-Wellesley Hospital (NWH), a member of Mass General Brigham, prioritizes quality, safety, and personal attention.
 NWH needs its facilities to match the same high-level as its medical care.
 That’s why when Wise Construction was awarded the project to relocate the hospital’s pediatric beds to a renovated unit on the fourth floor, we completed it on time and with utmost precision.

-“Communication and teamwork across the entire project team was essential in delivering this fast paced project on time,” says Kerry Laferriere, Project Manager.
+“Communication and teamwork across the entire project team was essential in delivering this fast-paced project on time,” says Kerry Pavey, Project Manager.
 “The project teams took all the components of construction, worked it into the design, and then worked it into procurement to ensure prompt deliveries.”

 The 7,000 SF inpatient renovation included a total of 12 new pediatric inpatient rooms: a new pediatric isolation room with a dedicated fan, a family room, a multi-purpose activity room, child-safe storage, a formula room, new staff support areas and more inpatient rooms.
 Other scope items included new casework, updated ceilings, refreshed painting and flooring, and other finishes.